chasekuehner/lcd/README.md

 ## LCD

 ### Final Revisions
-Featured code during the demo. lcdoct_trial1.vhd was used a lot to test code functionality in modules.
+Final Revisions was the featured code during the demo. lcdoct_trial1.vhd was used a lot to test code functionality in stages.

 The last revisions of code were attempted on Final Revisions.